drimal/ChicagoAptRental/talks/markdown/slides.md

     return df
 ```
 </div>

-- Explored other features like number of train/bus stations and other amenities around the neighborhood using locationiq.com api but the improvement was minimal so these did not get into the final model.
+-The improvement was minimal so these new features did not get into the final model.

 ## Results